acruzgarcia/OMIEData/src/README.md

-# Package OMIEData-acruz-mmora
+# Package OMIEData
-Package to download electricity time series from https://www.omie.es/
+Package to download electricity time series (prices and demand) from https://www.omie.es/

+#To install the package:
+python pip install url